Jazz Jennings To Undergo Experimental Gender Reassignment Surgery, Filming It For TLC Show

 Jazz Jennings and her family star on the TLC reality television series I Am Jazz, and she just shared that she will be allowing viewers to follow along as she goes through a big, complicated, and potentially scary change.
 Fans of the show know that she has been preparing to have gender reassignment surgery and now Radar Online details that she’ll let TLC’s cameras film it all for future episodes.

 Radar Online shares that the TLC I Am Jazz star revealed in a recent YouTube video that her gender reassignment surgery is scheduled to take place on June 26.
 Jazz Jennings says that she’s “super excited” for it and that she’s been ready for it her entire life.
-Jennings calls it a gender confirmation surgery and she thinks it’s “insane” that the surgery date is almost here.
+Jennings calls it a gender confirmation surgery, and she thinks it’s “insane” that the surgery date is almost here.

 Jazz notes that she’s received a fair amount of criticism for being so open about doing this very personal surgery.
 However, the TLC star believes that it’s important to educate others and help other families within the transgender community.
 I Am Jazz has followed the Jennings family for some time now as they all adjust to Jazz embracing being transgender and having TLC film the surgery surely feels like a natural next step to them.